fsh-nur/DevOps_with_Cloud_AWS/README.md

 ## What is Cloud Computing

 Cloud computing is the delivery of resources over the internet "cloud" as develeopers referred to it.
 Instead of storing data in hardware, such as data centers and servers, cloud computing provides this service to companies.
+AWS(Amazon Web Services) is an example of a cloud provider.

 ## Benefits of Cloud Computing